Abstract

 `si:subweb`

 The section of the web that the shape index caracterizes.
-It can be a single IRI or URI template in the form of a string or a set of IRI and/or string of URI template.
+It can be a single IRI or a URI template in the form of a string or a set of IRI and/or string of a URI template.
 To represent a set multiple `si:subweb` predicate MUST be defined, thus the subweb does not have to be in a tree structure.
+Subweb can be nested however they should be interpreted as a set of IRI and not a collection of set of IRI.

 The term `` can be used as a subweb term.
 In that case, the IRI set is characterized by the IRI following the definition of containers from the Solid Specification [[SOLID-SPEC]] with the same usage as the mapping in the type index specification [[TYPE-INDEX-SPEC]].